matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

     ...
 ```

-When you run the script, the plugin will detect that the proxy kind is UUPS, it will execute the deploy and save the deployment info in your manifest file.
+When you run the script, the plugin detects that the proxy type is UUPS, it executes the deployment, and saves the deployment info in your manifest file.

 ## Beacon proxies